rust-lang/book/nostarch/chapter12.md

 The organizational problem of allocating responsibility for multiple tasks to the `main` function is common to many binary projects.
-As a result, the Rust community has developed a process to use as a guideline for splitting the separate concerns of a binary program when `main` starts getting large.
-The process has the following steps:
+As a result, the Rust community has developed guidelines for splitting the separate concerns of a binary program when `main` starts getting large.
+This process has the following
+steps:

 * Split your program into a *main.rs* and a *lib.rs* and move your program’s logic to *lib.rs*.